Job Prospects... At a glance

-For personal property valuers, training is available through the Appraisers International Society.
+For valuers of personal property, training is available through recognised international appraiser organisations such as the International Society of Appraisers (ISA).
 Note these qualifications are not recognised by the NZQA.

-In recent years around 150 students have completed a bachelor’s degree in the broader category ‘Other Management & Commerce’.
+In recent years fewer students have completed a bachelor’s degree in Valuation.

 Qualification completions chart